Scooblue/Scooblue/README.md

 ## About Me
-Hello, I am a aspiring cybersecurity and or software engineer professional, I identify myself as a student and scholar of the craft.
+Hello, I am an aspiring cybersecurity and or software engineer professional, I identify myself as a student and scholar of the craft.
 I am mainly focused on machine learning, malware/exploit development, security, and data confidentiality and integrity.

 ## Current
 Currently I am working on two things....